EQUIPMENT GUIDE

 Microscope

-A microscope is simple yet an essential tool to have on the mission field.
-Nowadays, high-quality microscopes are very inexpensive.
-A small portable microscope will allow you to perform wet mounts, KOH preps for both genital and skin pathology, as well as give you a gross diagnosis of hematologic disorders.
-We recommend any OMAX microscope with at least 100x magnification, a universal cell phone adapter mount in order to take pictures of your slides, a box or two of slides and cover slips, KOH, a small bottle of saline, and also a small bottle of immersion oil for 100X magnification.
-Avoid buying a microscope that comes with a digital camera, as cell phone cameras with an adapter are actually much more powerful than these.
+A microscope is a simple yet essential tool for the mission field.
+High-quality microscopes are now very affordable.
+A small portable microscope allows you to perform wet mounts, KOH preps for both genital and skin pathology, and provides a gross diagnosis of hematologic disorders.
+We recommend any OMAX microscope with at least 100x magnification, a universal cell phone adapter mount to take pictures of your slides, a box or two of slides and cover slips, KOH, a small bottle of saline, and a small bottle of immersion oil for 100x magnification.
+Avoid microscopes with built-in digital cameras, as cell phone cameras with adapters are more powerful.

 Apps